MIRA Ltd.

-HORIBA MIRA Ltd. (formerly the Motor Industry Research Association) is an automotive engineering and development consultancy company headquartered near Nuneaton in Warwickshire, United Kingdom.
+HORIBA MIRA Ltd. (formerly the Motor Industry Research Association) is an automotive engineering and development consultancy company headquartered near Nuneaton, Warwickshire, United Kingdom.
 It provides product engineering, research, testing, information and certification services to the automotive sector.
 Its headquarters are in the MIRA Technology Park Enterprise Zone.
 On 14 July 2015 MIRA announced that it was being bought by the Japanese-owned testing equipment group Horiba.

 History

 Origins

 MIRA was formed in 1946 and was mostly government-funded.
-It is based just off the A5 near the junction with the A444 in the parish of Higham on the Hill (also near Fenny Drayton), Leicestershire, where over six hundred staff work, with another establishment in Basildon in Essex.
+It is based just off the A5 near the junction with the A444 near Nuneaton, Warwickshire, where over six hundred staff work, with another establishment in Basildon in Essex.
 The company dates back to the foundation of the Cycle Engineers' Institute (CEI) in 1898, which became the Incorporated Institution of Automobile Engineers (IAE) in 1906.
 The IAE became the Automotive Branch of the IMechE in 1946.
 The IAE and the Society of Motor Manufacturers and Traders were largely responsible for creating MIRA.